readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 detected.

-On the other hand, Alice is wrong when she thinks competition has to be added to moneymaking such hat the boundless nature of the purpose becomes valid.
-In the passage of Capital, where the quality-quantity argument is made which Alice labels metaphysical, Marx (C1, p.228) talks about the uncertainty of the selling commodities to explain why everyone has to be a hoarder to some extend.
-He talked about the variants of uncertainty before: The limits of the market for the producers, turns the sell of a commodity into a salto mortale (C1, p.200ff): is there demand for my commodity, and if so is it effective?
+On the other hand, Alice is wrong when she thinks competition has to be added to moneymaking such that the boundless nature of the purpose becomes valid.
+In the passage of Capital where the quality-quantity argument is made which Alice labels metaphysical, Marx (C1, p.228) talks about the uncertainty of the selling commodities to explain why everyone has to be a hoarder to some extent.
+He talked about the variants of uncertainty before: The limits of the market for the producers, turns the sale of a commodity into a salto mortale (C1, p.200ff): is there demand for my commodity, and if so is it effective?
 What are my colleagues doing?
 Are they producing a commodity which beats mine in quality and replaces it?
 Are they producing faster and thus cheaper, such that I cannot reproduce myself from my labour power?
-Or are we all getting faster, can produce more and have to sell off our stuff really cheap which is beneficial for no one of us?
+Or are we all getting faster, can produce more and have to sell off our stuff really cheap which is beneficial for none of us?
 A few more uncertainties can be added to this: what about my suppliers, are they increasing prices?
 What about the stuff I want to buy, does that stuff become more expensive?
 How come that one cannot rely on buyers, sellers and